euler-xyz/euler-swap/docs/swap-scenarios.md

 **Invariant check:**

 `xNew >= g(yNew) = g(gInverse(xNew)) = g(gInverse(x + xIn))`

+**Note:** We know the new x-coordinate is fixed, because the user has swapped that much X in.
+If we overestimate the y-coordinate, we simply give the user a worse swap -- less Y out -- than if we had used a more precise method.

 ### 2. Swap `yIn` and remain in domain 1